ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 pending.
 The valid interrupt types that can be returned are ``INTR_TYPE_EL3``, ``INTR_TYPE_S_EL1`` and ``INTR_TYPE_NS``.
 This API must be invoked at EL3.

-In the case of ARM standard platforms using GICv2, the *Highest Priority Pending Interrupt Register* (``GICC_HPPIR``) is read to determine the id of the pending interrupt.
+In the case of Arm standard platforms using GICv2, the *Highest Priority Pending Interrupt Register* (``GICC_HPPIR``) is read to determine the id of the pending interrupt.
 The type of interrupt depends upon the id value as follows.